jestann/ball-clock/README.md

 The map transformation algorithm relies on the fact that a complete rotation of a specified number of balls from original order back around to original order again will be a series of applications of the transformation from `0` hours to `12` hours.
 Once that transformation is calculated, it can be applied successively over and over until the original order is achieved, greatly reducing the number of iterations.

-The number of transformations applied will be equal to double the number of days required to complete a full rotation.
+The number of days required will be equal to half the number of transformations applied to complete a full rotation.

 The output for some initial testing returns the following. _(**Note:** Test 1 and the output for any Mode 1 calculation still uses the straightforward algorithm ... which doesn't seem to matter, as evidenced by the times below.)_ It's significantly faster than the original ... which was still so fast I barely noticed it.